gdsbook/book/notebooks/08_point_pattern_analysis.md

 ```

-In this case, for the default of a three by three grid spanning the point pattern, we see that the central square has over 350 observations, but the surrounding cells have many fewer flickr photographs.
+In this case, for the default of a three by three grid spanning the point pattern, we see that the central square has over 350 observations, but the surrounding cells have many fewer Flickr photographs.
 This means that the chi-squared test (which compares how likely this distribution is if the cell counts are uniform) will be statistically significant, with a very small p-value:

 ```python